 \begin{itemize}

 \item We felt that the justification for the Poisson assumption for the triplet data was given less importance.
-And the applicability of the model to the data was also not underlined to a desirable extent.
-One can possibly think of various reasons and situations where doing so is hard to justify.
-But, beyond our intuition we didn't investigate the validity in detail.
+And the applicability of the model to the data was also not underlined to a desirable degree.
+One can possibly think of various reasons and situations where doing so is hard to qualify.
+But, beyond our intuition we didn't investigate the validity in detail. ( I listed several senerios but got deleted tho)

-\item Though one can argue that the parameters fitted to suspected data should not be used to test the validity of the data, we agree with the authors that such a practice only lowers the chances of the suspicion, and gives the person in question a benefit of doubt.
+\item Though one can argue that the parameters fitted to the suspected data should not be used to test the validity of the data, we agree with the authors that such a practice only lowers the chances of the suspicion, and gives the person in question a benefit of doubt.
+(This contradicts what I originally meant, so no change from me)

 \item The authors provide a reference for the uniformity of last insignificant digit to a work \cite{mosimann2002terminal}, but fail in explaining why such framework can safely be applied in this context.
 For instance, there